FAQs of Knee Arthroscopy

 Q: Does a torn ACL have to be fixed with surgery?

 The ACL cannot heal by itself, but not all tears of the ACL need to be fixed. whether one requires surgery or not depends upon the age and one's activity level.
 People under 40 years of age should have their ACL reconstructed to prevent arthritis.
 ACL Reconstruction is never done to just relieve pain in the Knee.
-The goal of surgery is to prevent instability of the Knee Joint.
-Thus patients who have a give away sensation in the Knee, when they walk, run or climb stairs are the ideal candidate for ACL Reconstruction.
+The goal of Arthroscopic Knee Surgery is to prevent instability of the Knee Joint.
+Thus patients who have a give away sensation in the Knee, when they walk, run or climb stairs are the ideal candidate for ACL Reconstruction Surgery.

 Q: If I don't have my ACL fixed am I likely to hurt my Knee again or get Arthritis?